Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Despite the fact that factors contributing to dryness and increased fragility of hair are well known, in practice, it is not always possible to eliminate them in due measure.
-The main goal of many cosmetics for dry hair is to slow down the processes of their degradation and protection from external aggressive influences related to the environment and care.
-In connection with the fact that with dry hair there is a decrease in the amount of fatty substances on the surface of the hair, the action of cosmetic preparations is aimed at replenishment of this deficiency.
-Most often in the composition of various forms include the following substances:
+Despite the fact that the factors that contribute to dryness and increased fragility of hair are well known, in practice it is not always possible to eliminate them to the required extent.
+The main goal of many cosmetic products for dry hair is to slow down the processes of their degradation and protect them from external aggressive effects associated with the environment and care.
+Due to the fact that with dry hair there is a decrease in the amount of fatty substances on the surface of the hair, the action of cosmetic products is aimed at replenishing this deficiency.
+The following substances are most often included in the composition of various forms:

 - Organic acids.